camillarees/camillarees.github.io-reading-notes/201/class-02.md

   - Identical or not identical to === !=

 4. What is the difference between the logical operator && and ||? && means and, || means or

+## Things I want to know more about
+  - I am interested in learning about the other types of operators.
+I do as much about logical operators as I want to.
+I am also interested to know what a bitwise operator is.